argoproj-labs/hera/docs/examples/global_host.md

-# Global host
+# Global Host

-This example showcases how to set an Argo Workflows host and token at a global level.
+This example showcases how to set an Argo Workflows host and token at a global level

 ```python
 from hera import Task, Workflow, set_global_host, set_global_token